modularml/mojo/stdlib/docs/vision.md

 - **Consistent API and behavior across all stdlib primitives.** A higher-level goal of the stdlib is to be an example of well-written mojo code.
-For example, all containers should behave consistently with:
+For example, all collections should behave consistently with:

-  - Default-constructed containers do not allocate memory unless they are holding an element.
+  - Default-constructed collections do not allocate memory unless they are holding an element.
-  - Containers provide no thread safety unless mentioned explicitly.
+  - Collections provide no thread safety unless mentioned explicitly.
-  - Commonly implemented container operations use the same method names across all implementations.
+  - Commonly implemented collection operations use the same method names across all implementations.
-  - Naming of public aliases/parameters common among containers (akin to `value_type` and friends in C++).
+  - Naming of public aliases/parameters common among collections (akin to `value_type` and friends in C++).

 - **Interoperability with Python code** allows progressively migrating code to